Node configuration

 ---|---|---|

-split_store_max_num_bytes | Maximum size in bytes allowed in the split store for each index-source pair. | 100G |
+split_store_max_num_bytes | Maximum size in bytes allowed in the split store. | 100G |

-split_store_max_num_splits | Maximum number of files allowed in the split store for each index-source pair. | 1000 |
+split_store_max_num_splits | Maximum number of files allowed in the split store. | 1000 |

 max_concurrent_split_uploads | Maximum number of concurrent split uploads allowed on the node. | 12 |